 Linking Words

-as holiday cottages and a camping area.
+as the holiday cottages and the camping field.

 According to